mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 Bugfixes
 ########

-- Multiple_scattering flag is now optional for Polaris focus when absorb_correction is true.
+- multiple_scattering flag is now optional for Polaris focus when absorb_correction is true.
 - Normalisation is fixed in :ref:`SumOverlappingTubes <algm-SumOverlappingTubes>`, which was causing very low peak to background ratio for reduced D2B data.
 - Sudden drops at either end of spectra in Pearl caused by partial bins are now cropped.
 - The Powder Diffraction GUI now remembers whether linear or logarithmic binning was selected between uses.